resqiar/dikenang/CONTRIBUTING.md

 This project is using the [conventional commits message](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) standard.
 Please follow these steps to ensure your commit messages are standardized, for more informations see [semantic commit message](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716).

+If you somehow commit with non conventional messages, it will automatically canceled due to bad commit message.
+You can run `yarn commit` to commit with following guidelines

 ## Code Styleguide
 All JS/TS code is linted with [Prettier](https://prettier.io/).
 * Prefer relative path import whenever possible instead of absolute.
 (Jest kinda have an issue with absolute path, we will fix this in the future)